PedroACFerreira/BonsaiBehavior/README.md

 Requires Bonsai-Rx v2.4 or newer (https://bitbucket.org/horizongir/bonsai/downloads).

-The "Bonsai Behavior.bonsai" and "Bonsai Behavior.layout" files are both required to be in the same folder to be run.

-IronPython code for original nodes can be found in the .txt files of the same name in the NODES folder.
+Python code for original nodes can be found in the .txt files of the same name in the NODES folder.

 ----------------------------------------------------------------------------------------------------------------------

-Any questions, requests or suggestions can be forwarded to pedro.biochemistry@gmail.com.
-I will answer as soon as possible!
+Any questions, requests or suggestions can be forwarded to pedro.ferreira@cnc.uc.pt